mitodl/ocw-studio/README.md

 - There are also several management commands for Concourse-CI pipelines:
   - `backpopulate_pipelines`: to create/update pipelines for all or some existing `Websites` (filters available)
   - `trigger_pipelines <version>`: to manually trigger the draft or live pipeline for all or some existing `Websites` (filters available)
+- If you wish to disable concourse integration, set `CONTENT_SYNC_PIPELINE_BACKEND=` in your .env file.

 ### Running a Local Concourse Docker Container
   You can run a local concourse instance in a docker container for some light testing.
 You will need docker-compose version 1.28.0 or above: